 It’s a bummer that the scanner doesn’t cover the latest security threats.
 The brute force preventing feature will keep the intruders away, while the live traffic will show a handy list of the current visitors.

-The firewall is a great touch to enhance your website, but you have to be careful with it.
+The web application firewall is a great touch to enhance your website, but you have to be careful with it.
 Inexperienced users might lock themselves and lose access to the website.

 Since we tend to offer even other alternatives to our visitors, just in case you're still not 100% convinced, another WordPress security plugin we use and love is iThemes security.